Rude travelers in Tibet: Most travelers to Tibet are great people. However, some travelers should have stayed home. info@thelandofsnows.com

 Please put on your clothes, sir!

 This is another story from when I was managing the guesthouse in Kham.
 One day, we had this customer staying at our guesthouse who needed to do some laundry.
-We showed him where the washing machine was and explained to him how to use it.
-A few minutes later, he came back with a load of clothes to be washed.
-A couple of our Tibetan staff, 2 young women from nomadic areas, were cleaning up around the guesthouse.
-Suddenly, the 2 young Tibetan staff came running up to me telling me that one of the customers was walking around the guesthouse….naked!
+We showed him where the washing machine was and explained how to use it.
+A few minutes later, he returned with clothes to wash.
+A couple of our Tibetan staff, two young women from nomadic areas, were cleaning up around the guesthouse.
+Suddenly, the two young Tibetan staff came running up to me, telling me that one of the customers was walking around the guesthouse… naked!

 The Potala Palace in Lhasa

-Sorry, we don’t have money to pay for the rest of our tour!
+Sorry, we don’t have the money to pay for the rest of our tour!

-Several years ago, a friend of mine arranged a 10 day tour across the Amdo region for a group of 4.
+Several years ago, a friend of mine arranged a 10-day tour across the Amdo region for a group of four.
 This friend owned a popular travel agency focusing on tours in the rugged regions of Amdo and Kham.
-This group came into his office one day and wanted to take a tour out to the source of the Yellow River, located in the ultra-remote region of western Golok prefecture.
+This group came into his office one day and wanted to take a tour to the source of the Yellow River, located in the ultra-remote region of western Golok prefecture.

-Over the years, I have heard of several dozen similar stories to this…of people demanding to only pay for half the tour up front and then making up excuses when they return on why they will not pay the remaining tour balance.
-Many of these small, local Tibetan owned travel agencies have lost considerable money from this happening to them.
-This is why you probably won’t find any travel agency that is willing to only accept half of the payment before the tour starts….they have been ripped off/robbed too many times by foreigners.
+Over the years, I have heard several similar stories of people demanding to pay only half the tour up front and then making up excuses when they return on why they will not pay the remaining tour balance.
+Many of these small, local Tibetan-owned travel agencies have lost considerable money.
+This is why you probably won’t find any travel agency willing to accept only half of the payment before the tour starts….they have been ripped off/robbed too many times by foreigners.

 Tibetan nomad man on horseback in the Amdo region